We are the EAZA Group on Zoo Animal Contraception, a group formed to gather knowledge on the use of contraception in captive wildlife within Europe.

-Prior to the introduction of contraception, zoos had three main options when it came to managing populations: separate males and females, struggle to care for animals exceeding available resources, transfer animals to new institutions, or in some cases, cull unwanted young.
+Prior to the introduction of contraception, zoos had four options when it came to managing populations: separate males and females, struggle to care for animals exceeding available resources, transfer animals to new institutions, or in some cases, cull unwanted young.
 The advancements of contraception now provide another tool for the management of captive populations as well as a baseline for managing free-living wildlife.

 Contraception allows animal managers to maintain sustainable population numbers while minimizing inbreeding within family groups.
 They can be applied therapeutically, preventing certain behaviours such as excessive egg laying or feather plucking in birds.
 In primates, contraception can also be used to mediate undesirable sexual behaviours and to manage escalated aggression in large social groups.